ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: circle //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: circle
-    weight: 1 //common settings
+    weight: 1
+    //center XZ coordinates
-    x: -64 //center
+    x: -64
-    z: 9001 //center
+    z: 9001
-    radius: 400 //offer a 400 block radius circle
+    //offer a 400 block radius circle
+    radius: 400
-    min_y: 0 // all locations above y=0
+    // all locations above y=0
+    min_y: 0
-    max_y: 255 // no locations higher than 255
+    // no locations higher than 255
+    max_y: 255
-    vertical_distribution: gaussian //use a gaussian distribution for vertical distribution
+    //use a gaussian distribution for vertical distribution
+    vertical_distribution: gaussian
-    horizontal_distribution: even //use an even distribution for horizontal distribution
+    //use an even distribution for horizontal distribution
+    horizontal_distribution: even
 }
 ```
 </details>